UFC Fight Night: Cowboy vs. Edwards: Predictions & Analysis

 A few statistical edges stand out.
 Xiaonan throws significantly more leather — a 3.8 sig. strike per minute gap.
 Pereira is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Xiaonan has tighter striking defense, making opponents miss more often.

 The Pick: Viviane Pereira over Yan Xiaonan.
-This is essentially a pick'em.
-The model nudges toward Pereira at 50%, but there's almost nothing separating these two.
-Notably, the betting market has Xiaonan at 39% implied while our model sees 50% — a 10-point disagreement that could signal value.
+The model gives Pereira a slight nod at 57% — this could easily go either way.
+Notably, the betting market has Xiaonan at 39% implied while our model sees 43% — a 3-point disagreement that could signal value.

 Naoki Inoue